DaBlick/Hierarchical-Observer-Pattern/README.md

 For each function, there is a corresponding observable.

-The `addObservable`, the `removeObservable`, and the `editObservable` are children of the `mainObservable`.
-If a player is added, then the  `addObservable` will fire an event to its parent's and its own observers.
+`AddObservable`, `removeObservable`, and `editObservable` are children of  `mainObservable`.
+If a player is added, `addObservable` will fire an event to its parent's and its observers.

 - `Player List`
 	- `mainObservable`